ProdigyPNP/ProdigyMathGameHacking/.github/CONTRIBUTING.md

 - Javascript/Typescript knowledge
 - Basic knowledge of how to use the command line
-- Basic knowledge of Node.js/npm syntax
+- Basic knowledge of Node.js & TypeScript syntax
 - A good personality

 you can build it from `./cheatGUI` with `webpack`.